 If you’re looking for a durable chew toy that’s not too harsh on your puppy’s teeth, the Kong Puppy Tire is a great option.

-As with other toys in the Kong Puppy range, the rubber isn’t as hard as traditional Kongs.
+As with other toys in the Kong for Puppies range, the rubber isn’t as hard as traditional Kongs.
 This means it’s gentler on sensitive teething gums and growing teeth.
 You can still insert treats into the inner rim of the tire and freeze it for a soothing effect.

-The Nylabone Puppy Teething Rings provide a variety of textures and shapes for your puppy to chew.
+The Nylabone Teething Rings provide a variety of textures and shapes for your pup to chew.
 This makes it much more interesting than a basic chew toy, while also relieving some of the pain associated with teething.

-Although they aren’t as hard-wearing as a traditional Nylabone, the rings are less likely to damage your dog’s teeth and aren’t as harsh on inflamed gums.
+Although they aren’t as hard-wearing as a traditional Nylabone dog toy, the rings are less likely to damage your pet’s teeth and aren’t as harsh on inflamed gums.
 The meat flavor infused through the chew also helps to keep your puppy’s interest.

-Always supervise your pooch with Nylabone puppy products.
-While their toys are tough, there’s a small risk of your dog breaking a piece off, which could be a choking hazard.
+Always supervise your pooch with Nylabone puppy teething toys.
+While their dog toys are tough, there’s a small risk of your dog breaking a piece off, which could be a choking hazard.

-If your puppy loves a game of tug and is also a fan of soft toys, then the Ethical Pet Mini Skinneez Tug could be an excellent choice.
+If your pup loves a game of tug and is also a fan of soft dog toys, then the Ethical Pet Mini Skinneez Tug could be an excellent choice.

 This stuffing-free squeaky toy has a tightly woven rope that extends through the body, which is brilliant for gripping when playing tug-of-war.
 Aside from the rope, the plush section of the toy is also fun for your dog to carry and squeak.